peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Acknowledgments></a>
 ## Acknowledgments

-I acknowledge Luis Mendo, who responded to one of my open questions.
+I acknowledge Luis Mendo, who responded to one of my open questions, as well as C. Karney.

 <a id=Notes></a>
 ## Notes